v-rgrace/Viva/Viva/glint/setup/always-on-surveys.md

 - How confident are employees in our new product strategy?
 - What are the most outstanding actions people have seen their colleagues do this month to help improve our company?

+## Take action

+The actions depend on the type of Always-On survey.
+The link between employee input to visible actions shows that your company appreciates and uses feedback.
+Similar to broader, scheduled surveys, it’s recommended to choose one or two action areas which will have the largest area of impact.
+This sets up the team for success.